 Traditional IRA.
 You can deposit the maximum contribution amount into your Traditional IRA annually as long as you have earned income.
 Plus, depending on your income limit and filing status, contributions may be tax deferred.
 Your contributions may be further limited if you and/or your spouse are covered by a retirement plan at work.
 If you contribute more than the limit, you’ll have to pay an excess contribution tax if the funds are not removed by the deadline.
 Required minimum distributions begin at age 72.

 SEP IRA.
 If you’re an employee of a business with a Simplified Employee Pension (SEP) IRA, your employer decides annually what amount, if any, to contribute to your account.
 If your employer decides to make a contribution, then your employer must contribute to all eligible employees.
-In 2020, contributions are limited to 25% of your net earnings from self-employment (not including contributions for yourself), up to $57,000.
+Check the IRS' SEP contribution limits page for specific amounts.
 If you’re self-employed, use this IRS calculator to figure out your contributions and deductions.

 Make contributing easier for yourself